Sensitivity of neutron drip lines and neutron star properties to the symmetry energy: Liquid drop model

 In Figure \ref{fig:mtbsv} we show results identical to Figure \ref{fig:masstable}, except that now for the compressible LDM the symmetry energy $S_v$ is fixed and we allow the slope parameter $L$ to vary.
 Here we see that for light nuclei, a small value of $L = 30$\,MeV gives a much different neutron dripline than the two larger values $L = 50, 70$\,MeV.
 In contrast, for heavy neutron-rich nuclei, the location of the dripline has a strong dependence on $L$ within the range $30\,\text{MeV} < L < 70\,\text{MeV}$.

 Note that including $L$ in the bulk nuclear matter energy, Eq.\ \eqref{eq:fbldm}, in the compressible LDM reduces the root-mean-square deviation for the binding energy of finite nuclei when we allow $S_v$ and $L$ to vary.
-The domain for parameters $(B,n_0, K, S_v, L)$ is, however, restricted because the points for the least RMSD move to unphysical region.
-In our works, we prepare for the domain, $\rho=(0.155,0.165)\,\rm{fm}^{-3}$, $B=(15.8, 16.5)$\,MeV, $K=(220,250)$\,MeV, $S_v=(28.5, 32.5)$\,MeV, and $L=(10,90)$\,MeV.
+The domain for parameters $(B,n_0, K, S_v, L)$ is, however, restricted because the points for the least RMSD move to an unphysical region.
+In our work, we prepare for the domain, $n_0=(0.155,0.165)\,\rm{fm}^{-3}$, $B=(15.8, 16.5)$\,MeV, $K=(220,250)$\,MeV, $S_v=(28.5, 32.5)$\,MeV, and $L=(10,90)$\,MeV.
 Compared to the results of Ref.\,\cite{Lattimer12a}, the lowest RMSD takes place at a somewhat different position, $(S_v,L) = (32.5,45.0)$\,MeV for the constrained band.

-Figure \ref{fig:svlfinite} shows the symmetry energy parameters from the various nuclear mass models, FRDM\,\cite{frdm12}, 240 Skyrme averages\,\cite{dutra2012}, UNEDF0, UNEDF1, UNEDF2\,\cite{UNEDF0, UNEDF1, UNEDF2}, and the compressible liquid drop model of our works.
+Figure \ref{fig:svlfinite} shows the symmetry energy parameters from the various nuclear mass models, FRDM\,\cite{frdm12}, 240 Skyrme averages\,\cite{dutra2012}, UNEDF0, UNEDF1, UNEDF2\,\cite{UNEDF0, UNEDF1, UNEDF2}, and the compressible liquid drop model of our work.
 We have also added an ellipse contour that originates from $\chi$EFT constraints and astrophysical observations\,\cite{lim2024a}.
-Compared to the ellipse contour, we see that most mass models, except FRDM and CLDM, prefer to have small $S_v$ and $L$.
-This suggests a slight tension between nuclear symmetry energy parameters determined from nuclear mass models and neutron star observations, which probe higher-density matter $\rho \sim 2-3\rho_0$.
+As shown in the compilation of $S_v$ and $L$ in Ref.\ \cite{dutra2012}, the Skyrme force models exhibit considerable variation, rather than convergence, in their predicted values.
+The standard deviations are $16.23$\,MeV for $S_v$ and $60.63$\,MeV for $L$, with mean values of $29.32$\, MeV and $35.11$\,MeV, respectively.
+However, by excluding Skyrme parameter sets that yield $S_v < 25$\,MeV or $S_v > 40$\,MeV, and $L<0$\,MeV, which can be inferred from many-body calculations with chiral interactions \cite{Hebeler10,gandolfi2012,gezerlis13,hagen14a,drischler16,Holt2016pjb}, the revised averages shift to $S_v=31.07$\,MeV and $L=44.90\,$MeV.
+These refined values fall within the uncertainty ellipse derived from chiral EFT predictions.
+Fig. \ref{fig:svlfinite} shows the green contour corresponding to the $1 \sigma$ confidence interval for the $(S_v, L)$ values based on the 205 Skyrme interactions that satisfy the imposed constraints.
+We included the $(S_v, L)$ values from the UNEDF models and FRDM, as these were developed for nuclear mass calculations.
+However, even among these nuclear mass models, the $(S_v, L)$ values do not exhibit convergence.
+Compared to the ellipse contour constrained by $\chi$EFT, we see that most mass models, except FRDM and CLDM, prefer to have small $S_v$ and $L$.
+This suggests a slight tension between nuclear symmetry energy parameters determined from nuclear mass models and neutron star observations, which probe higher-density matter $n \sim 2-3n_0$.